z-a-f/blog/timespace_complexity/primer/primer.md

 # Primer/Basic

-This are the absolute basics of the time and space complexity.
+These are the absolute basics of the time and space complexity.
 You can safely skip these because no one ever asks these :)

 ## Template